powsybl/powsybl-benchmark/README.md

 ### Manual security analysis benchmark (deprecated)

 Security analysis benchmark has been done with RTE 1888 buses and RTE 6515 buses.
-The same basic and standard load flow parameters sets as for load low benchmark have been used.
+The same basic and standard load flow parameters sets as for load flow benchmark have been used.
 1000 contingencies have been sequentially simulated for each of the analyses
 (taking the first 1000 lines of the network).

 | Network  | Basic parameters    | Standard parameters |